sxs-collaboration/spectre/docs/DevGuide/OptionParsing.md

 defaults to the name of the struct (excluding any template parameters and scope information), but can be overridden by providing a static `name()` function.
-Several other pieces of information, such as defaults, limits and grouping, may be provided if desired.
+Several other pieces of information, such as suggestions, limits and grouping, may be provided if desired.
 This information is all included in the generated help output.

+If an option has a suggested value, the value is specified in the input file as usual, but a warning will be issued if the specified value does not match the suggestion.

 Examples:
 \snippet Test_Options.cpp options_example_scalar_struct